 Tip #6: Ski trip to Nadjet (on the plateau: Sennalandet)

 Put on your cross-country skis and glide along the nice ski trails at the open and wide plateau, where the winter lasts a little longer than in the coastal areas.
 In the month of May, the "springwinter" is here, which often comes with beautiful sunshine.
 Remember to pack lunch and sunscreen!
-This photo is defenitly taken in the springwinter, bacuase the river has the river is defrozed.
+This photo is definitely taken in the springwinter, because then the river is not frozen.

 We hoped you enjoyed these tips from three of our ambassadors!